OpenSecuritySummit/oss2018/content/tracks/Threat-Model/working-sessions/threat-modeling-features-with-questionnaires.md

 ## What

 One of the approach to handle this is using Architecture-Pattern based analysis of the scope of this new features.
+This analysis can be somehow linked to a set of questions that can help on identifiying common threats.

 Open discussion: Is this enough?
-Can we identify better alternatives?​
+Can we identify better alternatives?​ How would this be taken to a real case?

 ## Outcomes